Influenza – Winter’s Recurring Threat

 Besides general health hygiene practices, such as washing hands frequently, teaching children to avoid touching their faces, covering coughs and sneezes, and keeping them home when they are sick, the most important thing you can do to protect your child from the flu is give them the flu vaccine every year.
 The flu vaccine is the best protection we have from infection with the flu virus and the potentially serious complications and secondary infections.
 It helps keep your child healthier during flu season, and helps prevent the spread of the flu among others in the community.
 Receiving the flu vaccine has been shown to reduce doctor’s visits, missed work and school, and hospitalization of children for flu-related illnesses over the winter.
 The flu vaccine helps prevent flu-related deaths in children, which unfortunately does occur even in healthy children.

-The flu vaccine contains three to four strains of the flu – two of Type A and two of Type B. These are the strains thought to be most likely to cause the largest numbers of infection, based on global trends.
+The flu vaccine contains three to four strains of the influenza virus, a mixture of Type A and Type B. These are the strains thought to be most likely to cause the largest numbers of infection, based on global trends.
 Unfortunately, sometimes the virus mutates in ways we are not expecting, and the strains of flu contained in the vaccine are not the same as the strains that are circulating in the community – which means you can still get sick with the flu even after receiving the flu vaccine that season.
 However, in my experience as a Pediatrician, the kids who are infected with the flu despite receiving the vaccine are less sick and recover more quickly than those who did not receive the vaccination.

 Who should get the flu vaccine?